WPMedia/arc-themes-blocks/README.md

 This is the lerna-managed monorepo for the blocks that make up the Fusion News Theme.

-This monorepo is a collection of packages for blocks and SDK components, but they are all versioned separately for now so that they can be patched separately.
+This monorepo is a collection of packages for blocks.
+Blocks are versioned together.

 **if you're looking for local news theme block development, go to news theme development markdown doc**